An unconditional experimental test of Nonclassicality: Experimental Demonstration

 \section{Experimental Demonstration}

 Our experimental realization is shown in Fig.~\ref{Fig4}.
-In each preparation device, the information is encoded into two spatial single photon modes $|1\rangle$ and $|2\rangle$.
-Any qubit state can be written as $\alpha |1\rangle + \beta |2\rangle$ and can be prepared by a suitably oriented half-wave plate, HWP($\theta_0$) and HWP($\theta_1$) for $P_0$ and $P_1$ respectively.
+Any qubit state can be prepared by a suitably oriented half-wave plate, HWP($\theta_0$) and HWP($\theta_1$) for $P_0$ and $P_1$ respectively.
 We used a heralded single photon source from spontaneous parametric down conversion process at 780 nm.
 For the four experimentally prepared qubit states, the HWP settings for both $\theta_0$ and $\theta_1$ correspond to $0^\circ, 45^\circ$ and $\pm22.5^\circ$.
 We have also added an extra HWP in each device to assure the same polarization in both paths.

 The choice of the two communication paths is made in a region $R$, which consists of two PBSs and six HWPs, and by properly adjusting the HWP orientation angles, we choose the pairing of the devices.
 Note that we do not consider the region $R$ a device for the purposes of our analysis.
 Another option would be simply to connect senders and receivers by fibers randomly each round.
 This would leave $R$ empty but greatly increase the duration of the experiment.